laddng/LiPlate/README.md

 This Python program takes a series of images of cars and determines where their license plates are.

 Inputs: Images of cars.
-Outputs: Cropped images of license plates, clearing showing their numbers.
+Outputs: Cropped images of license plates, clearly showing their numbers.
 Constraints: Only front or back photos of cars in clear daylight.

 ### Running
-To run the program, simply place your photos inside `/images` and execute:
+To run the program, simply place your images inside `/images` and execute:

 `$ python main.py`